What Is the CCSP? Your Guide to Becoming Certified in Cloud Security

 It’s also possible to start with the CCSP as a way to advance your career and build experience while working toward the CISSP in the future.

-Curious if a job in cybersecurity could be a good fit for you?
+The CCSP certification is an intermediate cloud computing security credential for IT professionals with at least five years of experience in the field.
 Experience the work of a cybersecurity analyst as you build job-ready skills with the Microsoft Cybersecurity Analyst Professional Certificate on Coursera.
 Learn at your own pace from top industry experts at Microsoft as you earn a credential for your resume.

 Frequently asked questions (FAQs)